br-automation-com/mvDemoTrak/src/Logical/Libraries/McAcpTrak/McAcpTrak.typ

 		SegmentEnable : BOOL; 		(*Segment hardware input "Enable" is active*)
-		MovementDetected: BOOL; 	(*Movement is detected on segment*) PLCopenState : McAcpTrakPLCopenStateEnum; (*PLCopenState of the segment*) END_STRUCT;
+		MovementDetected: BOOL; 	(*Movement is detected on segment*) PLCopenState : McAcpTrakPLCopenStateEnum; (*PLCopenState of the segment*)
+		PositionControllerLagWarning: BOOL; (*Warning limit of the position controller lag is exceeded*) END_STRUCT;

 	McAcpTrakDateTimeType : STRUCT